 Types of ULIPs for Different Types of Investors

 Investors Across Different Life Stages: ULIPs are good to go with all stages of life, no matters what is your age or marital status.
-Each and every individual can invest through ULIPs.
+Every individual can invest through ULIPs.

-Hands-on Investors: It is not necessary for a person to be a hands-on investor for making an investment through ULIP.
+Hands-on Investors: A person doesn't need to be a hands-on investor for investing in ULIP.
 The professional investment strategy provided by the insurer can take care of the investment needs, in case an investor is new and (s)he does not know much about ULIPs.

 How a ULIP Plan Works